-Toukiden Kiwami is the expanded version off Toukiden: The Age of Demons, an action role-playing developed by Omega Force and published by Tecmo Koei.
-It is very much a Koei kind of game, with Anime-like characters, outrageous armours and super oversized weapons.
-Gameplay itself consists of venturing into different “ages” to slay demons, known as oni, and thereafter crafting better gear from materials dropped by vanished demons.
-The ages are intriguing for they represent distinct periods of Japanese history.
-All the way from the prehistoric Jōmon era, to pre-modern years of the Meiji Restoration.
+Toukiden Kiwami is the expanded version of Toukiden: The Age of Demons, an action role-playing game developed by Omega Force and published by Tecmo Koei.
+It is very much a Koei kind of game, with anime-like characters, outrageous armours, and super oversized weapons.
+Gameplay consists of venturing into different “ages” to slay demons, known as oni, and thereafter crafting better gear from materials dropped by vanquished demons.
+The ages themselves are fascinating for they represent distinctive periods of Japanese history.
+All the way from the prehistoric Jōmon era, to the pre-modern years of the Meiji Restoration.

-In a nutshell, Toukiden Kiwami tells the story of a historical Japan ravaged by demonic invasion, in which historical periods have been jumbled up into fantastical battlegrounds.
-While this is convenient for our video game tour, needless to say, you aren’t going to see things like 100 feet tall lotuses or idyllic rivers of lava in the real Japan.
+In a nutshell, Toukiden Kiwami tells the story of a Japan ravaged by demonic invasion, in which historical periods have been jumbled up into fantastical battlegrounds.
+While this is convenient for our video game tour, needless to say, you aren’t going to see things like 100 feet tall lotuses or idyllic rivers of lava in real-life Japan.

 The Age of Grace